Installing Liferay on JBoss 5.1

 First we’ll take care of dependencies and potential conflicts.- Unzip Liferay’s dependencies to

-file and put it into the folder as well.
-For demonstration purposes, we’ll download the MySQL Connector/J driver from http://dev.mysql.com/downloads/connector/j/ and put its.jar
+.jarfile and put it into the folder as well.
+For demonstration purposes, we’ll download the MySQL Connector/J driver from http://dev.mysql.com/downloads/connector/j/ and put its.jarfile into the$JBOSS_HOME/server/default/libfolder.

 - Next we’ll delete JBoss’s Hibernate Validator and HSQL JARs to